Hardin County Schools

-Hardin County Schools (HCS) is a school district headquartered in a portion of Radcliff, Kentucky that has an Elizabethtown mailing address.
+Hardin County Schools (HCS) is an American school district headquartered in a portion of Radcliff, Kentucky that has an Elizabethtown mailing address.
 It serves most of Hardin County.
 However areas in Elizabethtown are instead zoned to Elizabethtown Independent School District.
 Additionally Fort Knox residents are zoned to Department of Defense Education Activity (DoDEA) schools.

 History

 In 2020 the county school district absorbed the former West Point Independent School District.